 She became a National Association of Interpretation (NAI) Certified Interpretative Planner in 2009 and has a MA in Heritage Management from the Ironbridge Institute, University of Birmingham.

 Lyn, who started her career as a laboratory technician, brings over 25 years of administrative experience with a wide range of public-sector organisations to her role as Administrator with the AHI.
-Lyn is our only paid members of staff and looks forward to meeting members, new and old, at AHI Events.
+Lyn is our only paid member of staff and looks forward to meeting members, new and old, at AHI Events.

 I first discovered just how powerful successful interpretation can be during a childhood visit to the Caen Memorial in France - a museum focused on war but dedicated to peace.
 It wasn't a comfortable experience, but an inspiring one.
 I moved swiftly on to a love of medieval abbeys and cathedrals (obviously the museum's pacifist behavioural objectives did the trick!) and then to travel.
 When I finally settled down there was no option but to study tourism and heritage interpretation.